FlorentinDUBOIS/portfolio/README.md

 To show a view the php file must be in views directory.
 Call a view it is easy :

-    View::make( filename, arguments, layout );
+    echo View::make( filename, arguments, layout );

 Models
 -------

 Classes and functions are on models directory.
-Html layout and templates are in models directory too, can be call by the object view.